GUIDEd Agents: Enhancing Navigation Policies through Task-Specific Uncertainty Abstraction in Localization-Limited Environments: The GUIDE Framework

 \subsection{Task-Specific Uncertainty Map (TSUM)}

 To effectively integrate task-specific uncertainty considerations into robotic navigation policies, we introduce the abstraction of \emph{Task-Specific Uncertainty Maps} (TSUMs).
 A TSUM serves as an intermediate representation that bridges the gap between high-level task specifications and low-level uncertainty management decisions.
 Formally, a TSUM is a function \( U^\tau: L \rightarrow \mathbb{R}^+ \) that assigns an acceptable level of state estimation uncertainty to each location \( l \in L \) for a given navigation task \( \tau \).
+The TSUM \( U^\tau(l) \) is defined as: